 Mason had succeeded “The Stick,” Gene Michael as New York’s starting shortstop.
 Fred Stanley then succeeded Mason.
 When I see New York sportswriters disparage an aging Derek Jeter’s supposed offensive shortcomings I just laugh.
 These pundits must have not been around when Michael, Stanley and Mason were around.
 This trio wrote the book on the offensive shortcomings of Yankee shortstops.

-Mason shares his birthday with this former Yankee infielder and one-time Florida Marlins’ Manager.
+Mason shares his birthday with this long ago Yankee first baseman and this former Yankee infielder and one-time Florida Marlins’ Manager.

 Bucky Dent’s historic home run against the Red Sox that just cleared the Green Monster in Fenway to give the Yankees the lead in the 1978 AL East Divison playoff was not the only dramatic blast hit by a Yankee shortstop in Beantown that season.
 Slightly over three months earlier, the two teams had met under much different circumstances.
 It was late June, and instead of being tied for first place, Boston then had a commanding seven game lead over the third place Bombers as the two teams squared off for a Tuesday evening game at Fenway.
 Billy Martin had not yet lost his job to Bob Lemon and the paranoid Yankee Manager was struggling to keep his drinking, his hatred of Reggie Jackson and his fear of being fired by George Steinbrenner all in check.
 The Yankees had already been pummeled by Boston the night before, losing the series opener 10-4.
 Dent had been injured in that game so Martin was starting Fred “The Chicken” Stanley at short in this second of what was a three-game series.
 Boston had Mike Torrez, the same right-hander Bucky Dent would victimize about 14 weeks later, on the mound.